 Replace that grain with grain of the nominated grade at GrainCorp’s cost, or

-Deem the customers ‘Grain Accounting Stock Tonnes’ in the GrainCorp storage network for that component of stock outside of the quality requirements referred to in Part C clause 28.1 to have remained at the originating GrainCorp country site, or
+Deem the customers ‘Grain Accounting Stock Tonnes’ in the GrainCorp storage network for that component of stock outside of the quality requirements referred to in clause 24.125.1 to have remained at the originating GrainCorp country site, or

-‘Stock swap’ at the Port Terminal the rejected grain with grain of an equivalent quality profile to that specified in the CNA, in doing so, GrainCorp will assume ownership of the rejected grain at the Port Terminal.
+‘Stock swap’ at the Newcastle Port Terminal the rejected grain with grain of an equivalent quality profile to that specified in the CNA, in doing so, GrainCorp will assume ownership of the rejected grain at the Port Terminal.

-If insect infestation is detected in grain arriving at the Port Terminal from a GrainCorp Storage, GrainCorp will comply with its obligations under the Bulk Wheat Port Terminal Services Agreement, the Bulk Grain Port Terminal Services Agreement (Non wheat) or the Long Term Port Terminal Services Agreement.
+If insect infestation is detected in grain arriving at the Port Terminal from a GrainCorp Storage, GrainCorp will comply with its obligations under the Port Terminal Services Agreement pursuant to which the customer’s grain is handled at the Newcastle Port Terminal.

 Grain Origination – Ex Non–GrainCorp Storage